Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Abstract

 \section{Abstract}

 Masked Image Modeling (MIM) methods, like Masked Autoencoders (MAE), efficiently learn a rich representation of the input.
-However, for adapting to downstream tasks, they require a sufficient amount of labeled data since their rich features capture not only objects but also less relevant image background.
+However, for adapting to downstream tasks, they require a sufficient amount of labeled data since their rich features code not only objects but also less relevant image background.
 In contrast, Instance Discrimination (ID) methods focus on objects.
 In this work, we study how to combine the efficiency and scalability of MIM with the ability of ID to perform downstream classification in the absence of large amounts of labeled data.
-To this end, we introduce Masked Autoencoder Contrastive Tuning (MAE\nobreakdash-CT), a sequential approach that applies Nearest Neighbor Contrastive Learning (NNCLR) to a pre-trained MAE.
-MAE-CT tunes the rich features such that they form semantic clusters of objects without using any labels.
-Applied to large and huge Vision Transformer (ViT) models, MAE-CT matches or excels previous self-supervised methods trained on ImageNet in linear probing, $k$-NN and low-shot classification accuracy as well as in unsupervised clustering accuracy.
-Notably, similar results can be achieved without additional image augmentations.
-While ID methods generally rely on hand-crafted augmentations to avoid shortcut learning, we find that nearest neighbor lookup is sufficient and that this data-driven augmentation effect improves with model size.
-MAE-CT is compute efficient.
-For instance, starting from a MAE pre-trained ViT-L/16, MAE\nobreakdash-CT increases the ImageNet 1\% low-shot accuracy from 67.7\% to 72.6\%, linear probing accuracy from 76.0\% to 80.2\% and k-NN accuracy from 60.6\% to 79.1\% in just five hours using eight A100 GPUs.
+To this end, we introduce Masked Autoencoder Contrastive Tuning (MAE\nobreakdash--CT), a sequential approach that utilizes the implicit clustering of the Nearest Neighbor Contrastive Learning (NNCLR) objective to induce abstraction in the topmost layers of a pre-trained MAE.
+MAE\nobreakdash--CT tunes the rich features such that they form semantic clusters of objects without using any labels.
+Notably, MAE\nobreakdash--CT does not rely on hand-crafted augmentations and frequently achieves its best performances while using only minimal augmentations (crop \& flip).
+Further, MAE\nobreakdash--CT is compute efficient as it requires at most 10\% overhead compared to MAE pre-training.
+Applied to large and huge Vision Transformer (ViT) models, MAE\nobreakdash--CT excels over previous self-supervised methods trained on ImageNet in linear probing, $k$-NN and low-shot classification accuracy as well as in unsupervised clustering accuracy.
+With ViT-H/16 MAE\nobreakdash--CT achieves a new state-of-the-art in linear probing of 82.2\%.